at7000ft/RegisterRestService/README.md

 >java -jar RegisterRestService-1.0-SNAPSHOT.jar

-###Open H2 console to view all Registration records in browser (connect to jdbc:h2:mem:testdb):
+###Open H2 console to view all Registration records in browser, auto-loaded for testing (connect to jdbc:h2:mem:testdb):
 >http://localhost:8080/console

 ###Get All Registrations: